Site icon BioInformant

 Another notable name in the field of clean meat investing is Dr. Rick Klausner.
 Dr. Klausneris one of the lead investors in the Dutch company Meatable.
 He is well-known as the former director of the US National Cancer Institute (NCI) and former Executive Director of Global Health for the Bill & Melinda Gates Foundation.

 Headquartered in Delft, Netherlands, Meatable is an innovative startup company that is leveraging porcine and bovine induced pluripotent stem cells (iPSCs) to create lab-grown meat products.
-Yesterday (March 23, 2021) the company announced it had closed an impressive $47 million Series A round.
-This brings Meatable’s total funding to date to an astonishing $60 million.
+In 2021, the company announced it had closed an impressive $47 million Series A round.
+This brought Meatable’s total funding to $60 million.

 These funds are being used to advance small-scale production of its synthetic meat products at its Biotech Campus in Delft, Netherlands.
 The funds will also be used to diversify Meatable’s portfolio into beef products.